mrpwilliams80/learncpp/ReferenceMaterial/ScopeDurationLinkage.md

 - Local variables
 - Function parameters

-Variables with static duration are created when the program begins and destroyed when the program ends.
+Variables with **static duration** are created when the program begins and destroyed when the program ends.
 This includes:
 - Global variables
 - Static local variables

-Variables with dynamic duration are created and destroyed by programmer request.
+Variables with **dynamic duration** are created and destroyed by programmer request.
 This includes:
 - Dynamically allocated variables

 ## Linkage

 An identifier’s linkage determines whether multiple declarations of an identifier refer to the same identifier or not.

-An identifier with no linkage means the identifier only refers to itself.
+An identifier with **no linkage** means the identifier only refers to itself.
 This includes:
 - Local variables
 - User-defined type definitions (such as enums and classes) declared inside a block

-An identifier with internal linkage can be accessed anywhere within the file it is declared.
+An identifier with **internal linkage** can be accessed anywhere within the file it is declared.
 This includes:
 - Static global variables (initialized or uninitialized)
 - Static functions
 - Const global variables
 - Functions declared inside an unnamed namespace
 - User-defined type definitions (such as enums and classes) declared inside an unnamed namespace

-An identifier with external linkage can be accessed anywhere within the file it is declared, or other files (via a forward declaration).
+An identifier with **external linkage** can be accessed anywhere within the file it is declared, or other files (via a forward declaration).
 This includes:
 - Functions
 - Non-const global variables (initialized or uninitialized)
 - Extern const global variables
 - Inline const global variables
 - User-defined type definitions (such as enums and classes) declared inside a namespace or in the global scope

-Identifiers with external linkage will generally cause a duplicate definition linker error if the definitions are compiled into more than one .cpp file (due to violating the one-definition rule).
+*__NOTE__: Identifiers with external linkage will generally cause a duplicate definition linker error if the definitions are compiled into more than one .cpp file (due to violating the one-definition rule).
 There are some exceptions to this rule (for types, templates, and inline functions and variables) -- we’ll cover these further in future lessons when we talk about those topics.

-Also note that functions have external linkage by default.
-They can be made internal by using the static keyword.
+Also, functions have external linkage by default.
+They can be made internal by using the static keyword.*

 ## Variable scope, duration, and linkage summary